aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 This will result in the creation of the following AWS resources:

-- Amazon S3 bucket
+- Amazon S3 bucket (or link to an existing bucket if specified)
 - Amazon S3 event notification trigger to a Lambda function
 - AWS Lambda function named `CustomMetricsFunction` that receives an event each time an object is created in Amazon S3, and based on the path/folder, creates a custom metric in Amazon CloudWatch that tracks the count of uploads
-- Another AWS Lambda function named `AlarmsFunction` that runs on daily schedule to create CloudWatch alarms for each metric
+- A second AWS Lambda function named `AlarmsFunction` that runs on a daily schedule to create CloudWatch alarms for each metric
+- Optionally, a third AWS Lambda function named `HelperS3NotifcationFunction` that is only deployed if an existing S3 bucket is used.
+This function will create an [S3 Notification](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventNotifications.html) between the existing bucket and `CustomMetricsFunction`
 - Amazon CloudWatch dashboard, with a graph for each metric, and a corresponding alarm
-- Amazon SNS Topic and subscription with the specified email address, that will be later used by an Amazon CloudWatch alarm to send notifications when the metric of uploads is breached, which is the result of no uploads to Amazon S3.
+- Amazon SNS Topic and subscription with the specified email address, that will be later used by an Amazon CloudWatch alarm to send notifications when the metric of uploads is breached, which is the result of no uploads to Amazon S3
+- [Amazon EventBridge Scheduler](https://aws.amazon.com/eventbridge/scheduler/) that will run `AlarmsFunction` on a regular schedule.

 ## Backup and upload data to Amazon S3
 Now that the Amazon S3 bucket and Lambda function have been created, we can now upload our backup data to the bucket.
 This will then trigger the **CustomMetricsFunction**, which will create custom metrics in Amazon CloudWatch.